-In exchange for 20 hour-a-week employment in the GCSW, students receive a stipend per semester (Fall and Spring).
+GTF is awarded competitively and based on the availability of funds yearly from the state.
+In exchange for 20 hours-per-week employment in the GCSW, students receive a stipend each semester (Fall and Spring).
 Students will receive a resident tuition waiver for at least 9 credit hours.
-However, this waiver does not include the cost of differential designated tuition.
-The student will be responsible for this cost as well as for fees.
+However, this waiver does not include the cost of differential designated tuition or mandatory fees charged by UH or the college.
+The student will be responsible for these costs.
 Non-residents benefit additionally by receiving in-state tuition rates.
-Students must apply and interview for DSTF positions in the GCSW; if awarded a DSTF, students must enroll for a minimum of 9 hours each Fall and Spring semester.
-Mandatory fees charged by UH remain the responsibility of the student and are not included in the DSTF.
+GTF students must enroll for a minimum of 9 hours each Fall and Spring semester.
+In addition, once a student reaches candidacy, he/she may still receive the TA/RA/IA monthly stipend, but IS no longer eligible for GTF.